vctfence/scrapbee/README.md

 will add the page at the opened tab as an archive to Scrapyard.

+### Project status

+Currently the project status is permanent alpha: be prepared for breaking changes, devastating bugs and groundbreaking experiments.
+Please, backup your data.

 ### Objectives

 * ~~Store data at IndexedDB~~ [DONE]